HET300 Scientific Methods in Ethology

 Bateson, M & Martin, P. 2021.
 Measuring Behaviour.
 An Introductory Guide, 4th Edition.
 Cambridge Univ.
 Press, Cambridge.
 (All chapters are curriculum, 246 pages)

 Lehner, P. 1996.
 Handbook of Ethological Methods, 2nd Edition.
 Cambridge Univ.
 Press, Cambridge.
 (Kap.
 1-10 are curriculum.
 The rest are supporting literature, which should be used in the project work.

 Students are expected to attend all lectures, demonstrations and exercises.
 Presentation of the project report in plenary is also obligatory.
 Permission from the course coordinator must be obtained if more than 3 class sessions are missed.

 The project report counts for 50 % of the final grade.
 An oral exam counts for the other 50 %.
 The assessment takes into account the extent and quality of each student´s work on the project.
 In a group, students may therefore receive varying grades.

 The total workload of 250 hours can be divided as follows: Lectures and course readings: 100 hours.
 Project work with presentation: 150 hours.

 Week 36-47: Lectures and demonstrations/exercises (2-4 hours per week).
 Special exercises may require more time.
 Week 40-49: Project planning and implementation (150 hours).
 Week 48/49: Presentation of project work.

 The course is taught partly in English, partly in Norwegian.

-The external examiner will assess the project reports and oral exam.
+The external examiner will assess the oral exam.